samran123/wild-apricot-login/readme.txt

 * Initial stable release.

 == Upgrade Notice ==

+= 1.0.4 =
+* Removed a conflict with WPFront User Role Editor

 = 1.0.3 =
 * Removed an issue with retaining plugin settings after its upgrade